Malmesbury Morris

 It was the custom in Long Newnton, Wiltshire of marking Trinity Sunday & commemorating the granting of a common in Saxon times by having a maid of the town drape a garland of flowers around the neck of a bachelor from another parish while claiming a monetary payment and granting three kisses.
 In June 1641 Long Newnton men carrying the garland were met by a gang of about 80 men from nearby Malmesbury, led by one John Browne “with a hobby-horse and bells on his legs” and accompanied by bells & drums.
 “Win it and wear it” challenged one of the Malmesbury morris men, “come three score of you, you are but boies to we.”
 A bloody melee ensued.
 Magistrates termed it "an unlawful assembly" and six months later were still proceeding against some for actions of 'riot & battery'.

 In our first season we put on ten public performances and two introductory workshops and since then have done many more of both.
-We marched in the 2005 & 2006 Malmesbury Carnival processions; took part in the 2006, 2007, 2009, 2010 and 2011 Chippenham Folk Festivals (and were washed out trying to perform there in 2008!); danced in Malmesbury's twin towns of Niebull, Germany and Gien, France; and we have taken part in setting a World Record for the largest ever Morris dance in Moreton-in-Marsh.
-We also meet up with other sides to dance and perform at local events.
+We've marched in several of the Malmesbury Carnival processions; taken part in folk festivals in Chippenham and Stroud many times; danced in Malmesbury's twin towns of Niebull, Germany and Gien, France; and we have taken part in setting a World Record for the largest ever Morris dance in Moreton-in-Marsh.
+We meet up with other sides for pub dance-outs, and perform at local events.

 Malmesbury Morris is a member of the Morris Federation.